sert121/licorice-pizza/README.md

 # licorice-pizza

-Not-so-sweet implementations of embedding search, accompanied by boilerplate UI.
+Not-so-sweet implementations of vector search, accompanied by boilerplate UI.
+This web-app allows for semantic search across documents, emails, notes and third-party links across integrations like Notion, PDFs, and Google Drive.
+Search is primarily driven by Cohere Embeddings.
+We also pair up an LLM enabled via the CohereAPI to allow seamless Q/A over the knowledge base of the user/organization.

-## TODOS (some ongoing)
+## TODOS

 - [x] setup envs for helpers.py in backend.
 - [x] connect routes with helpers.py for FastAPI.